joaoasrosa/joaoasrosa.github.io/_posts/2020-10-07-chaos-engineering-as-management-practice.md

 We can adopt Chaos Engineering as a management practice to lead the organisation to an anti-fragile state, creating a safe environment for people and teams to excel.
 As some organisations demonstrate, when the environment is safe, people unleash their superpowers.

 How do you create a safe environment?

+Small events in a adaptative systems.
+Avoid the flood.
+From Jabe Bloom metaphor of the bank account for the skillful coping